Journal: Hannibal, Missouri, evening of July 31st, 2017

 As with the Clemens’ home in Hannibal, the rooms are decorated with furniture and other period-correct items.
 The Clemenses didn’t live in the tiny village of Florida for long.
 The family had moved there in mid-1835 after briefly stopping in St Louis.
 They intended to settle there after John Marshall’s multiple failed attempts at farming and storekeeping, but the cholera epidemic raging through the city likely spurred them to move on again.
 They chose Florida because many members of Jane’s family had settled there.
 When they arrived, Jane was already pregnant with her sixth child.
 John Marshall earned his living here yet again by storekeeping, this time together with his brother-in-law, John Quarles, a man Mark Twain admired greatly.
 On November 30, 1835, Samuel was born, premature and sickly.
 Though many feared he wouldn’t last long, he would be among the four of the seven Clemens children that survived childhood.

 I leave the Birthplace museum and drive the half mile down the little county road that leads to the remnants of tiny Florida.
-Just off the road in a grassy field at what was South Mill St, there’s a carved granite pedestal which marks it as the original site of Samuel Clemens’ birth.
-The pedestal used to support a bust of Twain, but it was also moved to the Birthplace museum to protect it from the elements.
-It’s a quiet, peaceful place, with a few scattered homes and a church in view.
+Just off the road in a grassy field at what was once South Mill St, there’s a carved granite pedestal which marks it as the original site of Samuel Clemens’ birth.
+The pedestal used to support a bust of Twain, but the bust was also moved to the Birthplace museum to protect it from the elements.
+It’s a quiet, peaceful place here, with a few scattered homes and a church in view.
 It is now, as it was then, an improbable place to produce the restless, cosmopolitan iconoclast and self-created character Mark Twain.

 Sources and Inspiration: